Abelo9996/EHRJEPA/README.md

 # EHRJEPA
-EHRJEPA is a JEPA-based self-supervised framework for learning predictive patient embeddings from structured EHR data  Resources
+EHRJEPA is a JEPA-based self-supervised framework for learning predictive patient embeddings from structured EHR data  Resources.